agourlay/json-2-csv/Readme.md

 ## Input & output formats

-A json file containing a collection of one object like [this](https://github.com/agourlay/json-2-csv-stream/blob/master/src/test/resources/test.json) will be transformed into a CSV file like [that](https://github.com/agourlay/json-2-csv-stream/blob/master/src/test/resources/test-json.csv).
+A json file containing a collection like [this](https://github.com/agourlay/json-2-csv-stream/blob/master/src/test/resources/test.json) is transformed into a CSV file like [that](https://github.com/agourlay/json-2-csv-stream/blob/master/src/test/resources/test-json.csv).

+When nested objects are turned into extra columns and the content of the parent objects is not repeated.

 ## APIs

-Two methods on the ```Json2CsvStream``` object returning a ```Try``` of the number of CSV lines written:
+Two methods on the ```Json2CsvStream``` object returning a ```Try``` of the number of CSV lines written to the ```OutputStream```:

 ```
 def convert(file: File, resultOutputStream: OutputStream): Try[Long]